Timothy H. Napier, Member (Partner)

 - After completing discovery, negotiated voluntary dismissal (not settlement) of the following claims:

-- Failure to timely diagnose fatal acute disseminated encephalomyelitis ("ADEM").
+- Alleged failure to timely diagnose fatal acute disseminated encephalomyelitis ("ADEM").
 (Defended pediatric neurologist.)

 - Inadvertent arterial cannulation during central line placement.
 (Defended emergency medicine physician.)

-- Failure to recognize and treat misplaced pedicle screw following fusion surgery.
+- Alleged failure to recognize and treat misplaced pedicle screw following fusion surgery.
 (Defended neurosurgeon.)

 JD, University of Louisville School of Law, 1993